01walid/my-arch-stuff/README.md

 you can print that to file: `tree > file.txt`
 * `pacman -S cloc` for counting lines of code, see: http://cloc.sourceforge.net, kudos to @sohaibafifi.

-* `setfacl` (comes with systemd as a dependency) for more advanced folder and user/groups permissions
+* `setfacl` (comes with systemd as a dependency) for more advanced folder and user/groups permissions.
 * `pacdiff` for managing `.pacnew` files and see the diff, and also use Kompare, and Kdiff3 (GUIs for KDE).
+* `yaourt --stats` nice stats about installed packages.

 I believe there are other useful tools I use from time to time, I'll write them here whenever I remember them.